Who may become a member of McKernan Baptist Church?

 Becoming part of the church identifies you publicly with the awesome things God is doing through His church.
 Local churches of today, in spite of their human weaknesses, are still the latest expression of what God has been doing through the centuries.
 People join a church to identify themselves with that spiritual heritage.
 By joining a church we take our stand with those of like faith, and so identify where God is at work and join Him there!

-If you have any further questions please call the office at 780-436-0611 or contact Pastor Christine.
+If you have any further questions please call the office at 780-436-0611 or contact Pastor Mike.